-The next time someone asks what you do, be ready to respond with a solid elevator speech.
+The next time someone asks what you do, be ready to respond with a solid elevator speech, whether at career fairs or legal job fairs.

 Class reunions.
 Bar association events.
 Neighborhood parties.
 Inevitably, someone is going to ask you what you do.
 In fact, it probably happens a lot.
 Yet even when they know it’s coming, many lawyers are not ready to answer the question and give their elevator speech.